-Any pupil who comes into school after the agreed time either/both morning registration or afternoon registration will be marked as late in the attendance record.
+Any pupil who comes into school after 9:00 am will be marked as late in the attendance record.
 (Attendance code L).
 Records are kept of those pupils who are late, this is documented on the electronic register for each pupil.
-Any pupil who arrives for school 15 minutes after start time will be marked as having an unauthorised absence for the morning or afternoon.
+Any child who arrives for school later than 9:15 am (15 minutes after start time) will be marked as having an unauthorised absence for the morning or afternoon.
 (Attendance code U).